 Here are some interesting excerpts from the conversation about his journey

-While we studied, we did come across a lot of work in the government and the policy making that was happening around financial inclusion, but honestly we thought about the space more from a payments opportunity perspective.
-We just saw it very similar to how telecom operators grew widely, and at a very rapid pace, in India and outside.
+While we studied, we did come across a lot of work in the government and the policy making that was happening around financial inclusion.
+Honestly we thought about the space more from a payments opportunity perspective.
+We just saw it very similar to how telecom operators grew widely.
+At a very rapid pace, in India and outside.
 We saw the space like that, rather than seeing it as a very difficult with a lot of policies, a lot of regulations, tough to reach the customer.

 Abhishek says this a lot to me, that I think resilience is kind of DNA which all of us, I must say most of the Indian entrepreneurs have, we don’t die.
 We know how to survive.
 I think we know good and bad to that.
 Actually, I don’t think so we are good at understanding when should something stop?
 And the good thing about that is because we don’t know when something should stop.
 We just keep trying.

 We just struggled to explain that there is something called value added services behind mobile operators, and we build software, which helps them to deliver these services to the end consumers.
 We just struggled to explain to our parents and my mother in particular.
 So we decided why don’t we do something that it’s very easy to explain to them.
-And that is one of the reasons we said let’s open a bank account, the simple stuff.
 We can explain this to our parents, if we open bank accounts at retail stores and this is going to be super fantastic.

 We were struggling to get money out of a bank of our banking partner.
 We had no other option but to pull the plug.
 Eventually we did.
 I think a very good suggestion from Abhishek was that we shouldn’t just put locks on our office and go back home.
 But let’s just stay here.
 I think maybe he had an intuitive sense that people would turn up in our office.
 That’s what happened.
 For about 30 40 minutes, they just did not listen to us or whatever we were telling about our side of the story, but eventually they started to realize.
 And we would have never imagined that there was an opportunity to charge them to run our company.
 But eventually, that is exactly what we ended up doing.

-Even Startup journey has its share of twists and turns and Eko is a perfect example of facing the obstacles and rising again one more time.
+Even Startup journey has its share of twists and turns.
+Eko is a perfect example of facing the obstacles and rising again one more time.
 Here’s wishing for smoother roads for the rest of journey!

 Follow Abhinav (@sinhabhinav)